Huguenot Street Historic District: Jean Hasbrouck House

-Also built in 1721 by Jean's son Jacob (and perhaps incorporating elements of an early home built by New Paltz founder Jean Hasbrouck), this home is an excellent example of Hudson Valley Dutch architecture and the showpiece of Historic Huguenot Street.
+Also built in 1721 by Jean's son Jacob (and perhaps incorporating elements of an early home built by New Paltz founder Jean Hasbrouck), this home is an example of Hudson Valley Dutch architecture and the showpiece of Historic Huguenot Street.
 A National Historic Landmark in its own right, it boasts the only remaining original of any of the Huguenot Street houses, and is one of the few surviving examples in what was formerly the New Netherland.

 In 2006, the north wall of the house was carefully dismantled, repaired and reconstructed.
 Reproduction Dutch-style casement windows were installed.
-Interior restoration followed, resulting in a house that is an excellent example of how a comfortable family in the region lived in the mid-18th century.
+Interior restoration followed, resulting in a house that is an example of how a comfortable family in the region lived in the mid-18th century.

 DuBois Fort

 Louis DuBois House (aka the DuBois Fort) built 1705.
 Pictured circa 1900.

 Built c.
 1705 for the DuBois family, it might have served as a fortified place for protection for the small community if needed.
 Originally a smaller 11/2 story structure, this building was expanded to its current size in the late 1830s.
 Some historians and antiquarians believe that the presence of "gun ports" made it a fort, but there is no evidence of the presence of any such portholes before the 19th century.
 The DuBois Fort currently serves as the orientation center and gift shop, as well as a location for special events.
 Guests can purchase their admission tickets and memberships at this building.
 Over the last 300 years, it has also been used as a residence and a restaurant.